Budapestby VisitCity Guides

 Budapest's fine dining scene blends traditional Hungarian cuisine with modern culinary innovation

-Michelin-Starred Excellence
+Michelin-Starred Places

 Stand Restaurant - Two Michelin Stars